chinchans/oai5g/doc/LDPC_T2_OFFLOAD_SETUP.md

 of cores to run the DPDK application on is selected by `-l` option.
 PCI adress of the T2 card can be detected by `lspci | grep "Xilinx"` command.

+**Note:** When doing one-shot decoding of slots, the implementation of the initialization is different and allows to provide the device address and the list of isolated cores in the gNB configuration.
+They can sit in the *nr_ulsch_decoding* section of the gNB configuration or on the command line with options *--nr_ulsch_decoding.dpdk_dev "<device address>" --nr_ulsch_decoding.dpdk_core_list "<isolated cpu list>"*

 # OAI Build
 OTA deployment is precisely described in the following tutorial:
 - [NR_SA_Tutorial_COTS_UE](https://gitlab.eurecom.fr/oai/openairinterface5g/-/blob/develop/doc/NR_SA_Tutorial_COTS_UE.md)